Australia

 For companies with a more material level of paid-up capital, there is a particular process that needs to be followed to determine the split of the capital and dividend components for the share buy-back.

 The difference in tax outcomes that can arise under a share sale when compared to a share buy-back is essentially driven by the differing character of the proceeds under each option, with share buy-backs having a dividend component which share sales do not.
-Determining the correct dividend and capital split is a critical step in understanding and evaluating the appropriateness of utilising share buy-back as part of shareholder exits.
+Determining the correct dividend and capital split is a critical step in understanding and evaluating the appropriateness of utilising a share buy-back as part of a shareholder exit strategy.

 Below is an example of how differing outcomes can arise for a shareholder looking to exit a private company.